 In many ways, Moore is dead on with his assessments of problems in our society.
 He manages to identify many of the social injustices which take place in this country under the guise of capitalism and patriotism.

-Can we ever again send our sons off into battle to give their lives defending “our way of life” – when all that really means is the lifestyle of the gray old men holed up in the headquarters the seized on the Potomac?
+Can we ever again send our sons off into battle to give their lives defending “our way of life” – when all that really means is the lifestyle of the gray old men holed up in the headquarters that seized on the Potomac?

 This phrase stuck out to me reading the book.
 It was published in 2001 following the terrorist attacks, although the final draft had been submitted before the attack on the WTC and the ensuing wars against Afghanistan and now Iraq.
 This really struck home in 2004 with a background of an ad by John Kerry where he talks about how “our children should never have to fight a war for oil…”

 If it sounds like Moore just attacks Republicans as evil and Democrats as good, think again.
 Moore calls Bill Clinton “one of the best Republicans we’ve ever had”.
 He cites the record of what bills were passed during Clinton’s time in office.
 Now, Moore is supposed to be a pretty knowledgeable guy, so I can’t believe that he doesn’t realize that electing someone President doesn’t mean you’re electing a dictator (present administration excepted).
 A President cannot just set forth his agenda and everyone goes along with it (present administration excepted).
-For the majority of his tenure, Clinton had to deal with a Republican Congress, a fact which Moore never brings up.
+For the majority of his tenure, Clinton had to deal with a Republican Congress, a fact that Moore never brings up.

 This convenient ignoring of certain facts in order to present his ideas the way he wants to stuck out in several instances.
 I had a great deal of problem with what seemed to be a sensationalistic approach to his subject along the lines that I expect from Conservative pundits at the opposite end of the spectrum.
 How much of this is tongue-in-cheek and how much he is serious about can be hard to tell at times.

 In the fourth chapter titled Kill Whitey, Moore talks about racism in our society today.
-Keep in mind, this was written almost 20 years ago.
-I don’t (and never would) deny that it exists, but to listen to Moore’s rant, you’d think that black people in the U.S. only work at fast food restaurants and as custodians and receptionists.
+Keep in mind, that this was written almost 20 years ago.
+I don’t (and never would) deny that it exists, but to listen to Moore’s rant, you’d think that black people in the U.S. only work at fast-food restaurants and as custodians and receptionists.
 That hasn’t been the experience I’ve had in New York or what I’ve seen elsewhere.
 When he talks about the Los Angeles riots back in 1992, he speaks of walking through NYC and having it seem almost deserted, as well as walking into a store where a man was brandishing a baseball bat, fearful of being attacked by “them”.
 I can’t remember anything like that during that time period.
 I sure didn’t go home early from work, and my husband (then a bus driver for NYC schools) sure didn’t get any respite either.
 I can’t remember any inordinate amount of fear, either.
-Might there have been talk about rioting possibilities?
+Might there have been talking about rioting possibilities?
 Sure, by the same news outlets who boost their ratings by fear-filled soundbites luring viewers to “tune in at 5″.
 Many of his other comments are right on the mark, but his generalizations in areas such as this really cast a shadow over the rest of the good points he makes.

-Because of this, to me the point he’s trying to make here completely misses the mark.
+Because of this, to me, the point he’s trying to make here completely misses the mark.
 It’s not white America trying to enslave the black man again, but rather the rich and powerful capitalists in this country trying to subjugate the middle class and working poor underneath them, no matter what the color.
 In the past twenty years, we’ve seen the complete disappearance of pensions from the workplace (except maybe for those with strong unions, and even then….)
 As well as more companies hiring people as “indefinite temporary workers” or “independent contractors” to get around having to pay health benefits or – in some cases – payroll taxes.

 The other problem I have is Moore identifying issues, but offering no real solutions to the problem.
 This is another place where it’s hard to understand at times when he’s been satirical and when he’s being serious.